United Kingdom

 Master File

-A general description of the MNE group’s business should be provided, including the characteristics of its business operations worldwide, general transfer pricing policies, and the worldwide allocation of income and economic activity.
-A review of this file by tax administrations should assist in assessing significant transfer pricing risks present.
-This file would normally be drafted by the parent company of the group.
+A general description of the MNE group’s business should be provided, including the characteristics of its business operations worldwide, general Transfer Pricing policies, and the worldwide allocation of income and economic activity.
+Tax administrations’ reviews should assist in assessing any significant Transfer Pricing risks.
+This file would normally be drafted by the parent group company.

 Local Report